-8. Nature’s Bounty Fish Oil
+11. Nature’s Bounty Fish Oil

 The fish oil supplement made by Nature’s Bounty is probably a familiar sight.
 It’s at drug stores and big box retailers across the country.
 How does its quality stack up?

 In terms of raw omega 3 content, it is good but not great.
 Each softgel provides 750 mg of omega 3 fatty acids; of these, 435 mg are EPA and 240 mg are DHA.
 These fatty acids account for about 60% of the total fish oil content.
-This can be somewhat justified, based on its fairly low cost.

-9. New Chapter Wholemega Fish Oil
+12. New Chapter Wholemega Fish Oil

 The fish oil offering from New Chapter is a big-time seller online, even if you don’t recognize the brand name.
 Each capsule contains a lot of fish oil—2000 mg—but the amount of omega 3 fatty acids is mediocre.
-Some 20% of the fish oil in the supplement comes from EPA and DHA.

 If you’re looking to balance out your fatty acid ratios in your diet, it might be a good choice.
 These other fatty acids, however, are more prevalent in foods you’d typically find in your diet.